vLeov/php-chess/README.md

 ### Play Chess

-This is how to create a new game to play chess with yourself:
+This is how to create a new game to play chess:

 ```php
 use Chess\Game;